18 Spectacular Spots To See SoCal Spring Wildflowers

 Point Dume State Beach

-Westward Beach Road, Malibu, CA
+7928 Westward Beach Rd., Malibu, CA 90265

-Visit on a clear day, and visitors are in for a treat — “an incredible view encompassing the entire Santa Monica Bay, north Malibu Coast, inland Santa Monica Mountains and distant Catalina Island.”
+Visit on a clear day, and you’ll be in for a treat — “an incredible view encompassing the entire Santa Monica Bay, north Malibu Coast, inland Santa Monica Mountains and distant Catalina Island.”
 In addition to being a great spot to go for a hike and look for wildflowers, families may also catch a glimpse of migrating California gray whales during their December to April migration period.

 MomsLA is your source for Things to do with Kids in Los Angeles